The Promised Neverland (film): Critical response

 Writer Hideyuki Nakazawa gave the film 4 out of 5 stars, and describes it as "Watched with zero prior knowledge of the original comic.
 I thought it was a fantasy full of dreams and adventures, but it turned out to be a hard-hitting allegorical dystopia.
 A cruel secret hidden behind a peaceful orphanage where the children's bright smiles never cease.
 It was a hell disguised as a utopia.
 Children who know the fact try to escape to change their future and destiny.
 A false paradise that literally preys on innocent young people is like a mirror of modern Japanese society".
-The film was also praised by the author Manabu Soma, giving it a 4/5 and praising its story and characters, saying " As a fan of the original work, I was worried about the age difference between the character settings and the actors, and the depiction of "demons", but the former was cleared by changing the settings, and the latter was overcome with CGI, and the story up to the escape from the house was skillfully summarized.
+The film was also praised by author Manabu Soma, giving it a 4/5 and praising its story and characters, saying " As a fan of the original work, I was worried about the age difference between the character settings and the actors, and the depiction of "demons", but the former was cleared by changing the settings, and the latter was overcome with CGI, and the story up to the escape from the house was skillfully summarized.
 It depicts in detail how difficult it is to escape, and is well-made as a thrilling escape play.
 The heroine Emma's strong feelings of "I don't want anyone to die" are also pulsating, and the drama is also very good.
 In that sense, the film adaptation accurately captures the spirit of the original work".
-The movie writer Kentaro Muramatsu also gave a positive review, by praising the performance of the main characters and the nature of the story.
+Writer Kentaro Muramatsu also gave a positive review, by praising the performance of the main characters and the nature of the story.
 He added : "It is a movie of a genre that can be said to be a demon of demons even among Japanese movies, but it is quite worth seeing.
-I think that it is largely due to the persuasive power of Minami Hamabe, who plays the main role, and the presence of Keiko Kitagawa, who should be called the back star.
-This kind of films is a little, please try it".
+I think that it is largely due to the persuasive power of Minami Hamabe, who plays the main role, and the presence of Keiko Kitagawa, who should be called the back star".
+He ended the review by recommending the film.